-ALL BIDS SHALL REMAIN FIRM UNTIL 5:00 P.M., RICHMOND TIME, ON THE DATE OF THE RECEIPT OF BIDS.
-An award of the 2009E-1 Bonds, if made, will be made by or on behalf of the Treasury Board within such five-hour period of time.
-Unless all bids are rejected, the 2009E-1 Bonds will be awarded to the bidder whose bid results in the lowest true interest cost ("TIC") to the Commonwealth, based on the Revised Amounts, as defined below (see "Changes to Preliminary Principal Amounts").
-For bids submitted as Taxable Bonds, the TIC rate on the Taxable Bonds will be determined after subtracting 35 percent of each interest payment (reflecting the tax credit that the Commonwealth will elect to receive as a result of the 2009E-1 Bonds being qualified Build America Bonds.)
-The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, which, when applied against each semi-annual debt service payment (interest, or principal and interest, as due, including any mandatory sinking fund payment) for the 2009E-1 Bonds, will equate the sum of such discounted semi-annual payments to the total purchase price.
-The true interest cost shall be calculated from the dated date of the 2009E-1 Bonds (October 21, 2009).
-In case of a tie, the State Treasurer on behalf of the Treasury Board may select the successful bidder.
-The State Treasurer on behalf of the Treasury Board reserves the right to waive irregularities in any bid or the bidding process and to reject any or all bids.
-The award of the 2009E-1 Bonds is subject to consent of the Governor of Virginia.
+ALL BIDS SHALL REMAIN FIRM UNTIL 3:00 P.M., RICHMOND, VIRGINIA TIME, ON THE DATE OF RECEIPT OF BIDS.
+An award of the bonds, if made, will be made by the Authority within such four-hour period of time.
+Unless all bids are rejected, the bonds will be awarded to the bidder whose bid results in the lowest true interest cost to the Authority, based on the Revised Amounts described above.
+The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, which, when applied against each semi-annual debt service payment (interest, or principal and interest, as due, including any mandatory sinking fund payment) for the bonds, will equate the sum of such discounted semi-annual payments to the total purchase price (exclusive of accrued interest).
+The true interest cost shall be calculated from the dated date of the bonds.
+In case of a tie, the Authority may select the successful bidder.
+The Authority reserves the right to waive any irregularities in any bid and to reject any or all bids.